mtortora/chiralDFT/README.md

 # chiralDFT

-This package contains a massively-parallel hybrid Density Functional Theory/Monte-Carlo (DFT/MC) simulation code, designed to infer the chiral nematic behaviour of lyotropic liquid crystals from their microscopic mesogen properties.
+This package contains a massively-parallel hybrid Density Functional Theory/Monte-Carlo (DFT/MC) simulation code, designed to work out the equilibrium cholesteric behaviour of lyotropic liquid crystals from their microscopic mesogen properties.

 It includes a high-performance and versatile implementation of the algorithm introduced by [Belli *et al.*](http://dx.doi.org/10.1103/PhysRevE.90.020503), with additional support for [Straley’s perturbative approach](http://dx.doi.org/10.1103/PhysRevA.14.1835).

-An implementation of the [RAPID](http://dx.doi.org/10.1145/237170.237244) collision detection library, developed by Manocha *et al.*, is also provided for efficient overlap queries between sets of complex triangle meshes in hard-body simulations.
+The full details of the model and underlying theory can be found [here](http://dx.doi.org/10.1063/1.4982934), and its extension to flexible particle models is extensively discussed [here](http://dx.doi.org/10.1080/00268976.2018.1464226).

 It further contains an original bounding volume hierarchy based on principal component analysis, efficiently generating and traversing binary trees of bounding structures to speed up energy calculations by several orders of magnitude for complex particle models.
+The details and performance of the procedure are presented [here](http://dx.doi.org/10.1063/1.5002666).

+An implementation of the [RAPID](http://dx.doi.org/10.1145/237170.237244) collision detection library, developed by Manocha *et al.*, is also provided for efficient overlap queries between sets of complex triangle meshes in hard-body systems.

 ## Requirements